May 20, 2020

 As long as an employee has a credit card, a browser, and a login, anyone can purchase a low-cost subscription license right under the nose of the IT department, and have it up and running in no time.

-Doing so can have detrimental repercussions on a business.
-Not only does it reduce the IT team’s efficiency by introducing products and tools they’re not trained to troubleshoot, but it can also create vulnerabilities and entry points for criminals, and threaten your organization's compliance standing.
+Not only does it reduce the IT team’s efficiency by introducing products and tools they’re not trained to troubleshoot, but it can also create vulnerabilities and entry points for criminals, and threaten your organization's regulatory compliance standing.

 And, perhaps most importantly, shadow IT makes it practically impossible for your business to track IT spending and manage SaaS renewals.